sfence/hades_revisited/README.md

 * Weak torches can be upgraded with a string to bright torches
 * Plants grow with light level of 8 or higher.
 Underground farming is thus possible
 * 2 emeralds = 1 sapphire.
 2 sapphires = 1 ruby.
 2 rubies = 1 diamond.
-* With the Staff of Gaia you can turn following blocks into dirt: ash, fertile sand, burned stone, stone, cobble, mossy stone, tuff, burned tuff, mossytuff, mossy cobble
+* With the Staff of Gaia you can turn following blocks into dirt: ash, volcanic sand, fertile sand, burned stone, stone, cobble, mossy stone, tuff, burned tuff, mossy tuff, mossy cobble
-* Pale tree saplings can be plant on ash
+* Pale tree saplings can be planted on ash
 * Cacti grow on ash
 * Prismatic furnance is faster than the original furnance and has more slots